zsanjay/CS-Notes/Behavioral Questions/Invygo.md

 ### **Situation:**

-You are tasked with building a **serverless** solution for generating **video benefit statements** for users.
+You are tasked with building a **server less** solution for generating **video benefit statements** for users.
 These video statements are personalized videos that highlight user benefits, policies, and other relevant details, likely requiring heavy **media processing**, **data aggregation**, and **third-party integrations**.
 The challenge is to design this system in such a way that it can **scale** for thousands of concurrent requests, while avoiding **throttling issues** that might arise due to AWS limits and service rate limits.

 ### **Key Challenges with Throttling in Server less Architectures:**